Chymyst/chymyst-core/docs/chymyst10.md

 ```

 Each DCM peer is automatically assigned a unique ID in the cluster.
-The ID can be read as `clusterConfig.clientId`.
+The ID can be read as `clusterConfig.peerId`.

 ## Distributed molecules